The FA Cup is the biggest club cup competition in England and is not only popular at home but watched my millions of football fans overseas each year.

 - 2000-01 – Replays no longer played in Semi-Finals and Finals

-- 2001-06 – FA Cup Finals played outside England for the first time.
+- 2001-06 – FA Cup Finals were played outside England for the first time.
 As Wembley Stadium was undergoing redevelopment, the finals during this period were played at the Millennium Stadium in Cardiff, Wales.

 - 2016-17 – Replays abolished for Quarter-Finals.

-Which Teams Have Won the FA Cup?
+Which Teams Have Won the Most FA Cups?